-Daughters and dowagers, moms and mistresses, queens and queers, witches and workers, bundled with sex and science: women are often largely absent from the history books, although they have accounted for about half of humanity.
-This course surveys the historical and cultural roles of women from the beginnings of human history through classical, medieval, and early modern European periods up to the beginning of the 20th Century.
+Daughters and dowagers, moms and mistresses, queens and queers, witches and workers, bundled with sex and science: this course surveys the historical and cultural roles of women from the beginnings of human history through classical, medieval, and early modern European periods up to the beginning of the 20th Century.
 As students analyze both representative individuals and general trends, topics will include theories of women's history, legal rights and their influence on political participations, economic contributions, gender roles in family and community institutions, cultural constructions, and religious vocations.
 Cross-listed as WMST 373.